Dynamic Gap: Safe Gap-based Navigation in Dynamic Environments: Dynamic Gap Local Planning Module

-Each gap $G \in \mathcal{G}_{\rm simp}$ is comprised of a left and right point $p_l, p_r \in \mathbb{R}^2$.
-Association is performed on the left and right points of the simplified gaps, this set can be referred to as $P_{\rm simp}$.
 The association step is represented as a rectangular assignment problem, where the cost is equivalent to the distance between points across consecutive steps, $P_{\rm simp}^{t-1}$ and $P_{\rm simp}^{t}$.
-This assignment problem is then solved with the Hungarian Algorithm, producing a minimum distance one-to-one mapping between $P_{\rm simp}^{t-1}$ and $P_{\rm simp}^{ t}$.
-This association determines which points to transition models from and to across consecutive time steps.
+This assignment problem is then solved with the Hungarian Algorithm \cite{kuhn_hungarian_1955}, producing a minimum distance mapping between $P_{\rm simp}^{t-1}$ and $P_{\rm simp}^{ t}$.
 If the distance between two associated points exceeds a threshold $\tau_{assoc}$, then that point-to-point association is discarded.